-Rebuttal #3: This is your safety we are talking about.
+This is your safety we’re talking about.
 If your life or someone you love is in danger, wouldn’t you want sirens going off, lights flashing, and your security system communicating to a Central Station?
-Regardless, these alarm systems are much less annoying if you have have a mobile application to monitor and control your alarm system remotely.
+Regardless, these alarm systems are much less annoying if you have a mobile application to monitor and control your alarm system remotely.
 Alarm Relay offers a mobile application that is compatible with most alarm systems.

 Argument #4: “They have a high false-alarm rate.”

 This is true, a lot of customers do not know how to properly control their alarm system.
 As a Five Diamond Certified Central Station, Alarm Relay takes an active stand on eliminating false alarms and false dispatches.
 We provide customers with information on how to eliminate false alarms and we teach customers how to properly use their alarm systems.
 Our mobile application also helps our customers eliminate many false alarms by providing a notification to them and allowing them to disarm their system before police are dispatched.
 For more information, check out one of our recent blog posts on reducing false alarms.

 Argument #5: “The security monitoring centers are overwhelmed.”

 This statement might be in reference to a monitoring center as opposed to a Central Station.
 What is the difference between a monitoring center and a Central Station?
 A Central Station is UL-Listed, a monitoring center is not.
 We can proudly say that we are a UL-Listed Central Station.
 We have a professionally trained and certified staff to handle all emergencies.
 UL inspects our Central Station every year to make sure we are in compliance with industry standards.
 Our Central Station operators are never overwhelmed with our alarm volume.
 For more information, take a look at our blog post discussing what it takes to be UL-Listed.